Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Preliminaries

 Assumption~\ref{ass:compactSpaceOrLyapunov} is always satisfied when the state space is bounded—for example, the function $U\equiv 0$ fulfills properties~\ref{ass:notNegativeInf}-\ref{ass:supU}.
-When the space $S$ is non-compact, e.g., the case $S=\mathbb{R}^d$ considered in this paper, it is not straightforward to show that there exists such a function $U$, satisfying all three properties of Assumption \ref{ass:compactSpaceOrLyapunov}.
-Note that, in line with \cite{DupuisEllis, budhiraja2019analysis}, we here refer to a function $U$ that satisfies Assumption \ref{ass:compactSpaceOrLyapunov} as a Lyapunov function.
-This differs slightly from the standard Markov chain literature where, in the setting considered here, the term is often reserved for functions $V$ appearing in the drift condition \eqref{driftCondition} associated with geometric ergodicity.
+When the space $S$ is non-compact, e.g., the case $S=\mathbb{R}^d$ considered here, it is often challenging to show whether or not there exists a function $U$ satisfying all three properties of \ref{ass:compactSpaceOrLyapunov}.
+Note that, in line with \cite{DupuisEllis, budhiraja2019analysis}, we here refer to a function $U$ that satisfies \ref{ass:compactSpaceOrLyapunov} as a Lyapunov function.
+This differs slightly from the standard Markov chain literature where the term is often reserved for functions $V$ appearing in the drift condition \eqref{driftCondition}.

-As outlined in Section \ref{sec:intro}, the aim of this work is to investigate whether or not the most restrictive assumption, Assumption \ref{ass:compactSpaceOrLyapunov}, holds for some specific choices of proposal distributions $J$.
-When this is the case, we also obtain an LDP for the associated empirical measures by appealing to Theorem \ref{thm:LDP_SPA}.
-Before moving to the three examples considered in this paper--IMH, MALA and RWM—in Section \ref{sec:propLyapRd} we first obtain an equivalent formulation of Property \ref{ass:relCompact}, which is the most challenging part of the assumption, more amenable to analysis in the MCMC setting.
+As outlined in Section \ref{sec:intro}, the aim of this work is to investigate whether or not an LDP holds for some specific choices of proposal distributions $J$.
+Using Theorem \ref{thm:LDP_SPA}, this amounts to considering \ref{ass:targetAbsContLambda}--\ref{ass:compactSpaceOrLyapunov}, for the different choices of $J$.
+Before moving to the three choices for proposal distribution--IMH, MALA and RWM--considered in this paper, in Section \ref{sec:propLyapRd} we first obtain an equivalent formulation of Property~\ref{ass:relCompact}, the most challenging part of \ref{ass:compactSpaceOrLyapunov}, more amenable to analysis in the MCMC setting.